The OpenWrt Flash Layout

 Additionally we at OpenWrt distinguish between the two basic types of flash memory: NOR flash and NAND flash.

-“Raw NOR flash” in typical routers is generally small (4 MiB – 16 MiB) and error-free, i.e. there cannot be bad erase blocks.
-Because raw NOR flash is error-free, the installed file system(s) do not need to take bad erase blocks into account, and neither SquashFS nor JFFS2 do!
+“Raw NOR flash” in typical routers is generally small (4 MiB – 16 MiB) and error-free: all data blocks are guaranteed to work correctly.
+Because raw NOR flash is error-free, the installed file system(s) do not need to take bad blocks into account, and neither SquashFS nor JFFS2 do.
 The combination of OverlayFS with SquashFS and JFFS2 has been the default OpenWrt setup since the beginning, and it works flawlessly on “raw NOR flash”.
+Older routers typically use NOR flash.

 The main difference between SLC and MLC is durability. single-level cell (SLC) flash memory may have a lifetime of about 50,000 to 100,000 program/erase cycles, while multi-level cell (MLC) flash may have a lifetime of about 1,000 to 10,000 program/erase cycles.